-AQA A-Level Spanish is taught within the two-year, five-term and one year A-Level programmes.
+AQA A-Level Spanish is taught within the two-year programme.

 Throughout their studies, students will learn the language in the context of Hispanic countries, and focus on the issues and influences which have shaped them.
 Students will study technological and social change, looking at the multicultural nature of Hispanic society, and learning about the diverse political landscape of the Hispanic world.
 They will study highlights of Hispanic artistic culture, including a focus on Spanish regional identity and the cultural heritage of past civilisations.
 To succeed in their exams, students will need to be exposed to the language at all times, and to engage in a wide variety of activities aimed at the development of skills in listening, speaking, reading and writing.